 Data Protection Impact Assessment

 Data Protection by Design and Default

 Data Protection Officer

-A person designated or appointed to ensure the business complies with GDPR.
+A person designated or appointed to ensure the business complies with UK GDPR.